 - Maintainability Index

-- No Defects/Known Defects
+- No Defects or no known defects

 - Technical Debt

-- Design Principles etc.
+- Design principles

-FAQs on DoD – Definition of DONEDo we need everything as a part of DoD?
+FAQs on DoD – Definition of DONEDo we need everything as part of DoD?

 Do we need to have all these parameters from the first Sprint?

-Where do we need to have the DoD?
-Is it at the Product Level/Sprint Level/Story Level?
+Do we need to have DoD at the Product Level, Sprint Level, or Story Level?

-What is UNDONE in context with DoD?
+What is UNDONE in the context of DoD?

-This is also popularly known as DONE (Shippable) DONE (Releasable).
-Whenever we ask, is your work “DONE" or "DONE DONE”, the first one is referred to as Shippable and the later one is referred to as Releasable.
+This is also popularly known as DONE (Shippable) and DONE (Releasable).
+So I mean to refer to your work as "DONE" or "DONE DONE", where the first is referred to as Shippable and the latter as Releasable.